-One of the wrathful aspects of Vajrapani, the canda form has one head and two hands, the right hand is upright and holds a vajra, the left hand is in the karana mudra (or sometimes the tarjani mudra) to expel demons.
+One of the wrathful aspects of Vajrapani, the chanda form has one head and two hands, the right hand is upright and holds a vajra, the left hand is in the karana mudra (or sometimes the tarjani mudra) to expel demons and holds a noose.

 Above and below, 15th-16th century, Tibet, Vajrapani, gilt copper with cold gold and pigment, at the Jokhang in Lhasa, published by Ulrich von Schroeder.